-Safety and time are getting in the way of treatment

-Why haven't you had treatment for your pain since the pandemic began?

-I don't think the pain is bad enough 57.9 %

-I don't feel safe going to a clinic or hospital right now 29.1%

-I haven't had time 26.3%

-Another reason 14.2%

-I can't get an appointment 5.0%

-My appointment was canceled 2.2%

-Base: have not had treatment for pain in the past six months

-Physical therapy is seen as expensive, time consuming and unsafe

-There is substantial clinical and real-world evidence that physical therapy is effective in managing chronic pain as well as speeding recovery from acute injuries and surgery35, but the gap between those who would consider treatment and those who actually pursue it remains high.
+Safety and time are getting in the way of treatment Why haven't you had treatment for your pain since the pandemic began?
+I don't think the pain is bad eno ugh: I don't feel safe going to a clinic 29.1% I haven't had time: 26.3 % Another reason: I can't get an appointment: 5.0 % My appointment was canceled: 2.2 % Base: have not had treatment for pain in the po ast six months Almost a third (29.1%) of untreated pain sufferers said that they haven't pursued treatment because they don't feel safe going into a hospital or clinic right now.
+Physical therapy is seen as expensive, time consuming and unsafe There is substantial clinical and real-world evidence that physical therapy is effective in managing chronic pain as well as speeding recovery from acute injuries and surgery 5, but the gap between those who would consider treatment and those who actually pursue it remains high.
 We asked respondents who had not had treatment as well as those who had pursued a treatment other than physical therapy whether they would consider physical therapy to treat their pain.
 A total of 524 respondents (63.2% of all pain sufferers) said that they would consider physical therapy: six times as many as the 87 pain sufferers (10.5%) who have had physical therapy.
 Among those who would consider PT but have not pursued it, cost is the highest barrier to treatment (31.5%).
-Time and safety are less of a concern for these respondents, yet still remain a barrier: one fifth (18.1%) reported not having enough time, and a similar proportion (16.9%) did not feel safe going to a clinic during the pandemic.
+Time and safety are less of a concern for these respondents yet still remain a barrier: one fifth (18.1%) report not having enough time, and a similar proportion (16.9%) don't feel safe going to a clinic right now. &lt;sup>4 Madera, M., Brady, J., Deily, S., McGinty, T., Moroz, L., Singh, D., Tipton, G., & Truumees, E. The role of physical therapy and rehabilitation after lumbar fusion surgery for degenerative disease: a systematic review, Journal of Neurosurgery, 2017

-3 Westby MD, Brittain A, Backman CL.
+&lt;sup>5 Littlewood C, Bateman M, Clark D, Selfe J et al. Rehabilitation following rotator cuff repair: a systematic review.
+Shoulder Elbow 2015 &lt;sup>3 Westby MD, Brittain A, Backman CL.
 Expert Consensus on Best Practices for Post-Acute Rehabilitation After Total Hip and Knee Arthroplasty: A Canada and United States Delphi Study.
 Arthritis Care Res (Hoboken).
 2014